nexus-devs/NexusHub/README.md

 <br>

-You can find the live version of this repo at [staging.nexushub.co](https://staging.nexushub.co)
+You can find the live version of the latest features from the development branch at [staging.nexushub.co](https://staging.nexushub.co)

 <br>